dbeurive/rbac/README.md

 ## construct($inToLevelRole)

 Construct a new hierarchy of roles.
-The argument <code>$inToLevelRole</code> represents the name of the role a the top of the hierarchy.
+The argument `$inToLevelRole` represents the name of the role a the top of the hierarchy.

 ## addSubRole($inRole)